Last Updated on February, 2023 by Edison

 Some traits are children who are easily concerned, inhibited, shy, or lack self-esteem.

-A situation where stress started accumulating to the point the person feels is way too much.
+A situation where stress starts accumulating to the point the person feels it is way too much.

 People develop panic attacks in their twenties or thirties.

 These factors have one thing in common:

 So, there’s no reason for you to feel ashamed of suffering from anxiety.